Open-Bytes/SwiftUINavigator/README.md

 - [X] Consistent navigation with screens, sheets, action sheets, dialogs, confirmation dialogs, and alerts.

+- [X] You are free to pass parameters on the fly and no need to declare the parameters outside the navigation site.
+-
 - [X] Custom navigation transitions

 - [X] Navigate to a view without adding it to the back stack.